Are you planning to start a new salon or looking forward to revamping your current one?

 The first impression is the last.
 It wouldn’t suffice to treat the reception design as a mere afterthought.
 This is the area where customers will be interacting and inquiring about your services.
 Salon Reception Ideas

 • It is vital to make this area sand out and accessible.
-Using a plinth or different floor level can help define and differentiate each area.
+Using a plinth or different floor levels can help define and differentiate each area.
 Alternatively, you could put the colour scheme you choose to effective use.
-Different shades of the same colour or other colours can break up the salon without causing any reduction in space.
+Different shades of the same color or other colors can break up the salon without causing any reduction in space.

 • Keep it clutter-free.
 This is the first space that the clients see when they walk through the salon door.
 You would not want to greet them with a messy salon desk.
 Decide the items required to keep on hand at the desk and figure out how to conceal the rest.